Plastic bag ban

 Article: plastic bag ban

-With this South Australian Government initiative there will be almost 400 million less plastic bags in South Australia.
-While South Australia cannot solve the plastic bag problem of the entire nation, we can show leadership in our own backyard by being the first to crack down on plastic bag pollution.
+With this government initiative there will be almost 400 million less plastic bags in South Australia.
+While the state cannot solve the plastic bag problem of the entire nation, we can show leadership in our own backyard by being the first to crack down on plastic bag pollution.

 - You can help retail workers by not overfilling or using dirty bags when you go shopping.